tushortz/Matlab-Completions/README.md

 ## About

-All Competion Suggestions for Matlab on Sublime text.
+All Completion Suggestions for Matlab on Sublime text.

 ## How to Use

-Start typing on a Matlab file and press tab for completions.
+Start typing on a Matlab file and press tab to select completion suggestion.

 ### Screenshot
 #### Import Completions